-These rules are binding on Member Bodies of the ANKC.
+These rules are binding on Member Bodies of Dogs Australia.

-Interpretation of these rules should not be necessary, however should there be a need for individuals to seek clarification, application must be made by the Canine Control to the appropriate Committee of the ANKC, whose decision shall be binding.
+Interpretation of these rules should not be necessary, however should there be a need for individuals to seek clarification, application must be made by the Canine Control to the appropriate Committee of Dogs Australia, whose decision shall be binding.